Check Out What Whales Are Doing With FRGE - Benzinga

-Someone with a lot of money to spend has taken a bullish stance on Forge Global Holdings FRGE.
+Someone with a lot of money to spend has taken a bearish stance on Forge Global Holdings FRGE.

 And retail traders should know.